Intellectual Property Policy

 If this IP Policy doesn't cater to your project's needs, request special permission from the CFC.

 To request an exemption, use our online form.
-Further instructions will be provided based on the specifics of your request.
+Specific instructions will be provided based on your request.

 Review of Policy